biggstd/AluminumDream/README.md

 ## TODO:

-- [ ] Setup a barebones bokeh applciation.
+- [x] Setup a barebones bokeh applciation.
-- [ ] Add / update to a Click CLI interface.
+- [x] Add / update to a Click CLI interface.
 - [ ] Document CLI usage.
-- [ ] Add bokeh server, and demo plot display.
+- [x] Add bokeh server, and demo plot display.
+- [ ] Add instructions for running this server.

 ## Running the Server